dmorehouse/jets-docs/_docs/assets/importmap/how-it-works.md

 ```

 The DSL is the **source-of-truth** for the importmap.
 It is your responsibility to add pins to the `config/importmap.rb` when you introduce a new `import MODULE` in your javascript source code.
 The DSL is how you tell Javascript where `import MODULE` should load the javascript files from.

+The `pin` method `to` option points to a file name with or without the extension.
+The files can be in any of the searched `assets.paths`, IE: `app/javascript` and `vendor/javascript`, as defined by the [importmap-rails engine](https://github.com/rails/importmap-rails/blob/9eec49a9ea3feaab224871437cf1bc2479801796/lib/importmap/engine.rb#L47-L48).

 The `javascript_importmap_tags` helper evaluates the DSL and uses sprockets to generate the digest map ahead of time.
 This is provided by the [importmap-rails](https://github.com/rails/importmap-rails) gem.
 Some useful files to take a look at: